-The use of GDP (Gross domestic product) - or any other national income or expenditure aggregate e.g. total domestic expenditure or total final expenditure - in this calculation must be regarded as a crude approximation of what is ideally wanted - namely the total value of transactions in the economy involving money.
+The use of GDP (Gross domestic product) - or any other national income or expenditure aggregate, e.g. total domestic expenditure or total final expenditure - in this calculation must be regarded as a crude approximation of what is ideally wanted - namely the total value of transactions in the economy involving money.
 These aggregates are strictly unsuitable because they exclude transfers between sectors and transactions within sectors (of which transactions in primary and intermediate output within the non-financial corporations are very important) and they include non-cash items such as imputed income and income in kind.
 Use of GDP assumes a stable relationship over time between GDP and total transactions.

-Table 3.1C M0 money stock and changes
+Table 3.1C Growth rates of M4 and M4 lending